-Jade plants need good soil drainage to prevent root rot.
+Jade plants need good drainage to prevent root rot.
 They will tolerate native soils that are rocky or sandy.
-For houseplants or outdoor container specimens, use a cactus or succulent potting mix and add an equal amount of coarse sand, pumice, or perlite to improve drainage.
-Make your own potting mix by combining three parts coarse sand with one part peat moss and one part all-purpose potting soil, or equal parts of potting soil and perlite.
+For houseplants or outdoor containers, use a cactus or succulent potting mix and add an equal amount of pumice or perlite to improve drainage.
 Jade plants prefer a neutral to slightly acidic soil pH, but are tolerant of different pH levels.

 Make sure pots have adequate drainage.
 Terracotta clay pots are more porous, allowing soil to dry out quicker, which helps prevent root rot.
 If using ceramic or plastic pots, make sure there is adequate drainage and water less frequently.
 Larger specimens, which can become top heavy, will need heavier pots to keep them from tipping over.